grafana/google-sheets-datasource/docs/sources/setup/authentication.md

     - oss
     - enterprise
     - cloud
-weight: 103
+weight: 102
 ---

-# Configure the Google Sheets Plugin
+# Authenticating the Google Sheets Plugin

 The Google Sheets data source plugin uses the Google Sheet API to access the spreadsheets.
 It supports the following three ways of authentication: